-Phulkari is more than just pretty designs of embroidery; it represents love, tradition, and celebration.
+Phulkari is more than just pretty designs.

 Every stitch hides secrets of love, bravery, and the struggles of Punjabi women.